featuring sample text of the

 As a convenience, we are also including the complete text of the Concordant Literal New Testament in HTML format.
 While this presentation of the CLNT does not include the various textual notations of the printed text or the PDF files, we trust these pages will serve as a further means of introducing you to the CONCORDANT VERSION.
 Selected books also include the text of the KING JAMES VERSION, for comparison.

-Besides hereby providing the user the means to search for any desired word or phrase within the text, this digital edition also includes hyperlinks to each chapter of every CVOT book.
+Besides hereby providing the user the means by which to search for any desired word or phrase within the text, this digital edition also includes hyperlinks to each chapter of every Old Testament book.
 These hyperlinks afford instant access to any desired chapter location, within the entire CVOT.

 View the Concordant Lexicon and Concordance